babbatem/msu_ros/README.md

 if you run into issues here, let me know and we can work through them.

-test (load mujoco HWSim and control it using kinova & moveit packages)
+5. test (load mujoco HWSim and control it using kinova & moveit packages)
 ```
 source devel/setup.bash
 roslaunch msu_ros moveit_integration.launch &
 python msu_ros/src/scripts/msu_ros_test.py
 ```

-## TODOs
-turn this structure into submodules